 There is nothing quite like a dark, chewy, fudgy brownie- am I right?!
-While I usually label myself a chocolate chip cookie girl, these homemade Fudgy Vegan Brownies with coconut matcha frosting really hit the spot when I am craving something a bit more decadent and a whole lot more chocolatey.
-I am so excited for you all to make these decadent brownies!
+While I usually label myself a chocolate chip cookie girl, these healthier Vegan Brownies with coconut matcha frosting really hit the spot when I am craving something a bit more decadent and a whole lot more chocolatey.
+I am so excited for you all to make these decadent refined sugar-free matcha brownies!

 Sadly, my days of enjoying a brownie out are pretty limited with my intolerance to eggs.
 Thankfully, baking fudgy vegan brownies at home is pretty darn easy.
 This is all thanks to a few star ingredients- starting with flax eggs!

 Flax seeds in their whole form actually can't be digested and don't do much for baking.
 However, once you grind those flax seeds up and mix them with water they turn into a magical gelatinous flax egg that helps to hold baked goods together.
 Flax eggs do differ from real eggs in the sense that they don't build any structure (which is why you don't often see flax eggs in my cake recipes).
 However, they do provide binding powder for vegan baking.
 Luckily, when it comes to fudgy brownies, we don't want them to rise too much or they will be cakey vs. decadent fudgy brownies.

 To make flax eggs at home the ratio I always stick to is 1 Tbsp of ground flaxseed and 3 Tbsp of water or nut milk.

 Who else is team fudgy brownie?
 I know I am!
 It took me a few tries to perfect my version of a perfect brownie- crackly on the outside, chewy and dense on the inside.